Rather than being lords, he went on to say, disciples are to be servants of one another and the greatest

 (RSV), "But we beseech you, brethren, to respect those who labor among you, and are over you in the

-"and are over you in the Lord."
+is "and are over you in the Lord."
 The Greek word in question is prohistamenous.
-Though this is translated
+Though this is

-"over you" in both the Revised Standard and King James versions, the word itself contains no implication
+translated "over you" in both the Revised Standard and King James versions, the word itself contains no

-of being "over" another.
-The New English Bible more properly renders it, "... and in the Lord's fellowship
+implication of being "over" another.
+The New English Bible more properly renders it, "... and in the

-are your leaders and counselors."
-The thought in the word is that of "standing before" others, not of
+Lord's fellowship are your leaders and counselors."
+The thought in the word is that of "standing before"

-"ruling over" them.
+others, not of "ruling over" them.
 It is the common word for leadership.
-Leaders can lead only if they are able to
+Leaders can lead only if they are

-Version renders, "Obey your leaders and submit to them, for they are keeping watch over your souls, as
+Standard Version renders, "Obey your leaders and submit to them, for they are keeping watch over your

-men who will have to give account."
-The imperative translated "obey" is from the word peitho, "to
+souls, as men who will have to give account."
+The imperative translated "obey" is from the word peitho,

-persuade."
-In the middle voice, used here, Thayer's lexicon gives its meaning as "to suffer one's self to be
+"to persuade."
+In the middle voice, used here, Thayer's lexicon gives its meaning as "to suffer one's self

-persuaded."
-Again there is no thought of a right to command someone against his will, but the clear
+to be persuaded."
+Again there is no thought of a right to command someone against his will, but the

-thrust is that leaders are persuaders whose ability to persuade arises not from a smooth tongue or a
+clear thrust is that leaders are persuaders whose ability to persuade arises not from a smooth tongue or

 At this point many may be tempted to say, "What difference does it make?
 After all, the pattern of